-What boat is used?
+What kind of boat is used?
 (The Yngling keelboat)

 The Yngling is a popular entry level keelboat designed in Norway that is very safe and easy to handle.
 It has been used in the Olympic Games as well as other major sailing competitions and is still used to this day.
 It is virtually unsinkable due to its reserved buoyancy and quite forgiving in its response.
 Designed for three youths as a crew, though it can easily be managed by two sailors if needed.
 It takes about 10 minutes for the crew to prepare the boat and it is easy to use two paddles and row the boat in or out of the marina if there is little wind.